AnalyticsAutomated/CommandRunner/README.rst

 in_glob is only required if the command contains $INPUT and input data is given

-r.run_cmd() runs the command string provided.
+r.run_cmd(success_params=[0]) runs the command string provided.
 First anything labelled $OUTPUT of $INPUT will be replaced with the path to the temporary files the process will generate.
 In this instance "ls /tmp > $OUTPUT" will become "ls /tmp > /tmp/ID_STRING/ID_STRING.out".
+We can provide an array of unix exits statuses we consider to be succesful exists, default is [0].
 Any command will be run so this is potentially very dangerous.
-The exit status of the command is returned
+The exit status of the command is returned.

 r.tidy() cleans up deleting any input and output files and the temporary working directory.
 Any data in the output file is read in to r.output_data